Eris: Measuring discord among multidimensional data sources: Introduction

+To our knowledge, there is not any system that can automatically generate the measurement of discordance, and even less in the presence of semantic heterogeneities between the sources.
+More concretely, in this paper, we contribute:

-\begin{enumerate} \item A definition and formalization of the problem of \emph{discord measurement} of databases under some merging processes. \item A set of algebraic operations to describe merging processes that allow to manage multidimensional tables with symbolic numerical expressions. \item A \emph{coalescing} operator that generates concordancy constraints over symbolic tables. \item A prototype, \sysname, of our approach\footnote{Eris is the Greek goddess of discord.} and an experimental comparison of two alternative implementations of the algebra using a relational DBMS (PostgreSQL) and an off-the-shelf quadratic programming solver (OSQP~\cite{osqp}). \item An analysis of discordances in the epidemiological surveillance systems of six European countries during the COVID-19 pandemic based on EuroStats and Johns Hopkins University (JHU) data. \end{enumerate} \paragraph{Organization.} Section~\ref{sec:example} presents a motivational example that helps to identify the problem formally defined in Section~\ref{sec:problem}, which also presents our solution based on an algebraic query language for symbolic evaluation.
-Section~\ref{sec:implementation} details two alternative relational implementations, which are then evaluated in Section~\ref{sec:experiments}.
-Our experimental results show that both approaches provide acceptable performance, and illustrate the value of our approach for assessing the discordance of COVID-19 epidemiological surveillance data at different times and in different countries between March 2020 and February 2021.
-The paper concludes with the related work and conclusions in Sections~\ref{sec:relatedwork} and~\ref{sec:conclusions}.
+\begin{enumerate} \item A definition and formalization of the problem of \textbf{discord measurement} of databases under some merging processes, independently of the concrete distance metric being used. \item A set of algebraic operations to describe high-level \textbf{alignment specifications} that allow to describe merging processes of multidimensional tables with symbolic numerical expressions. \item An automatic translation from such specifications to low-level linear or quadratic programs with accompanying proofs of correctness. \item A novel \emph{coalescing} operator that automatically generates \textbf{concordancy constraints} over symbolic tables, that can be efficiently checked with off-the-shelf software, as exemplified in our prototype. \item A prototype, \sysname,\footnote{Eris is the Greek goddess of discord.} and an experimental comparison of two alternative implementations using an RDBMS (PostgreSQL) and a quadratic programming solver (OSQP~\cite{osqp}).
+For the sake of prototyping, we assume data resides in a single DBMS, but the same approach applies to virtual data integration given the corresponding wrappers. \item An analysis of discordances in the epidemiological surveillance systems of six European countries during the COVID-19 pandemic based on EuroStats and Johns Hopkins University (JHU) data. \end{enumerate} \paragraph{Organization.} Section~\ref{sec:example} presents a motivational example that helps to identify the problem formally defined in Section~\ref{sec:problem}, whose solution based on an algebraic query language for symbolic evaluation is presented in Section~\ref{sec:solution}.
+Section~\ref{sec:implementation} details two alternative relational implementations, which are evaluated in Section~\ref{sec:experiments}.
+Our experimental results show that both approaches provide acceptable performance, and illustrate the value of our approach for assessing the discordance of COVID-19 epidemiological surveillance data at different times and countries between March 2020 and February 2021.
+The paper concludes with related work and conclusions in Sections~\ref{sec:relatedwork} and~\ref{sec:conclusions}.
+A preliminary short paper (presenting the problem statement informally via examples and excluding the main technical content in sections \ref{sec:problem}--\ref{sec:experiments}) has been published in \cite{AlbertoJames.DOLAP}.